11 (Bryan Adams album): 11 Tour

 In support of 11, Adams started the "11 concerts, 11 cities" tour, having concerts in 11 different countries in just 11 days.
 The intimate shows at some spectacular venues will see Adams perform an acoustic set, on stage, with just his guitar and harmonica.
 The London show was on the March 11, 2008, at St. James Church in Piccadilly.
 The last stop of his 11 days concert tour was in Copenhagen, Denmark on March 17.
 After the "11 concerts, 11 cities" tour, Adams continued to promote his album, this time on an acoustic tour touring with such musical acts as Foreigner and Rod Stewart.
 Later, in an interview, he was asked what song he felt sounded the best acoustically, Adams responded;

-What is interesting is this was to be the beginning of Adams's Bare Bones tour, which still tours the world in between his usually band shows.
+What is interesting is this was to be the beginning of Adams's Bare Bones tour, which toured the world in between his usually band shows for several years.